takethree/interview-assessment/README.md

 ### Time Expectations

 This is designed to be a quick project that should take no longer than an afternoon, at most.
-Please try to return your results within two business days of receiving this challenge.
+Please try to return your results within two business days of receiving this assessment.
 If you need to take longer, please contact your interviewer and let them know.

 ### Upon Completion of Project

 If you have completed making all of your changes and have tested them, please upload your final branch of code into a GitLab repository under your account, and then email your interviewer a link to the repository.

-## The Challenge
+## The Assessment

-#### Before you get started, [click here to generate a new repository from this template](https://github.com/takethree/interview-challenge/generate) - please do not use forks.
+#### Before you get started, [click here to generate a new repository from this template](https://github.com/takethree/interview-assessment/generate) - please do not use forks.

 ### Feature #1: Keyboard Functionality